Bishop of the Texas Louisiana Gulf Coast Synod, of the Evangelical Lutheran Church in America.

 I think it is a safe guess that Christ intended the Church to be universal — for every race and nationality.
 One of the results of the Renaissance period and the Reformation was the rise of nationalism and national churches: we have the Anglican Church, the Swedish, Finnish, German, etc. churches, and maybe that was not a bad thing for that period.
 But now we are living in a different time.
 The world is becoming smaller.
 In my church in Miami, most of the people are Hispanic, but that is only because the neighborhood is Hispanic.
 My dream, my ideal, would be one Universal Church with a common language (Latin?) for the liturgy, and the readings, preaching, etc. would be in the vernacular.
 This way, when people travel from one country to another, worship would stay the same.
 Sounds like the Kingdom of God to me.

-Enter your email address to subscribe and receive new posts by email.
+Enter your email address to follow this blog and receive notifications of new posts by email.

 Join 493 other followers

 Connect with the Gulf Coast Synod